A Homeowners Guide To Selling a House With Water Damage

 Clogged gutters are another issue that can cause water damage, especially when they’re not properly maintained.
 Falling leaves, debris, and even small pests can get stuck in gutters, causing the water to overflow down the side of your home, instead of through your gutter system.
 This can cause water to shift the foundation, ruin landscaping, and flood your basement.

 Prevention tip: Always maintain gutters.
-They should be cleaned at least twice a year, once at the end of autumn after the leaves fall and in winter.
+They should be cleaned at least twice a year, once at the end of autumn after the leaves fall, and again in winter.
 If you have a lot of trees on your property, consider gutter cleaning three times a year.
-You can clean them on your own if you’re comfortable climbing a ladder or hire a gutter cleaning professional.
+You can clean them on your own if you’re comfortable climbing a ladder, or you can hire a gutter-cleaning professional.

 Floods from storm surges